 With tingling cheeks and finger tips.

 The tone of ‘Goblin Market’ changes at this point.
-Until here we are yet to see any real hints that there is anything sinister a foot.
-But in this part of the poem the description of the girls actions is intriguing to say the least.
-For some reason they crouch down, presumably amongst the nearby rushes.
+Until here we are yet to see any real hints that there is anything sinister afoot.
+But in this part of the poem, the description of the girl’s actions is intriguing, to say the least.
+For some reason, they crouch down, presumably amongst the nearby rushes.
 The suggestion here then would seem to be that they are in fact hiding.
 But why?
-It would appear also that they are embraced these actions help to create real sense of fear and suspense.
+It would appear also that they embraced these actions help to create a real sense of fear and suspense.
 Does the phrase “cautioning lips” combined with “finger tips” suggest that one of the girls is trying to silence the other one?
 Judging by the upcoming “dialogue” that would not be surprising.

 “Lie close,” Laura said,